mzac/gitlab-icinga2-ci-cd/README.md

 * ICINGA_SERVER - The IP/DNS Name of your Icinga2 server
 * ICINGA_CONFIG_DIR - The directory where your Icinga2 config lives as well as the 'gitlab-icinga2-cd.sh' script

-* Note: order does not matter
+* Note: The order that you put the variables in does not matter.

 ![Gitlab - variables](/images/variables.png)